-Detecting a problem or flaw immediately can you save lots of time and expense from equipment damage and downtime.
 The advantages of this predictive maintenance are well-documented.
-Also, vibration sensors can alert you when a machine has stopped entirely because it notices that the part's vibration drops below a certain value.
+Detecting a problem or flaw immediately can save you significant time and money from equipment damage and downtime.
+They can also alert you when a machine has stopped entirely because it notices that the part's vibration drops below a certain value.

 How do vibration sensors work?

-Every rotating machine has its own vibration characteristics, and when a part starts going bad, those characteristics change.
-For example, when a rolling element bearing is damaged it becomes unbalanced and starts vibrating at a different frequency, leaving a dynamic fingerprint.
+Every rotating machine has its own vibration characteristics.
+When a part starts failing, those characteristics change.
+For example, when a rolling element bearing is damaged, it becomes unbalanced.
+It starts vibrating at a different frequency, leaving a dynamic fingerprint.

 Sensors are installed in three easy steps:

-- Sensors are permanently attached to the machine by a magnetic mount or screwed in via the sensor’s threaded mount
+- Permanently attach the sensors to the machine by a magnetic mount or screw them in via the sensor’s threaded mount

 Diagram was produced by ifm US, a leading provider of industrial automation products